 On Different Hands

 The engagement ring and wedding ring don’t necessarily have to be worn on the same hand.
-Some women opt to wear their wedding ring on the left ring finger and their engagement ring on the right ring finger.
-Whether you choose to uphold a time-old tradition or create your very own is entirely up to you.
+Some women wear their wedding ring on the left ring finger and their engagement ring on the right ring finger.
+Whether you uphold a time-old tradition or create your own is entirely up to you.

 How Do I Match A Wedding Ring To An Engagement Ring?